-If you have any questions that are not answered in this user guide, please call Leigh international customer support: 1-800-663-8932 or email: help@leighjigs.com.
+If you have any questions not answered in this user guide, please call Leigh customer support at: 1-800-663-8932 (Canada/USA) or please email: help@Leightools.com.

 For support contacts in your country of purchase see Appendix IV - Customer Support.